oblivioncth/Stexatlaser/README.md

     |-- element2_name.png
     |-- element3_name.png
     |-- ...
-As implied by the above, the folder name will be used as the atlas/key name, and the file names (without extension) of each image will be used as their respective element names.
+As implied by the above, the folder name will be used as the atlas/key name, and the file names (**with the extension ".tex"**, see "Additional Information") of each image will be used as their respective element names.
 All sub-folders and other files will be ignored.

 Then run Stex with the **pack** command: